Kronifer/subwaybuilder-patcher/readme.md

 ## Running Scripts
 There are many scripts.
 Great scripts.
 Wonderful scripts.
 You don't need to run them all, but you certainly can.

+### Download Tiles (REQUIRES PMTILES CLI EXECUTABLE TO BE IN TOP DIRECTORY)
+> `node ./scripts/download_tiles.js`

+Downloads map tiles for places specified in `config.js` to be served by `pmtiles`.
+To play the game with map tiles, run `scripts/serve.ps1` or `scripts/serve.sh` from a terminal or file manager.

 ### Download Data
 > `node ./scripts/download_data.js`